First-Year Sequence

 The First-Year Sequence consists of discussion-based courses in which careful reading, debate, and inquiry are encouraged.
 Students often manifest their understanding in experimental or creative forms of expression.
 The several sections of each class are uniquely shaped by the people in the room.
 They unite, however, around common conceptual pursuits, such as the nature of justice, power, and love; the processes by which humans make decisions and determine values; and the relationships between individuals and the communities they inhabit.

 Across three quarters, first-year Honors students complete four courses.
 They enroll in HNRS 101 and HNRS 103 concurrently in their first quarter at Western; HNRS 104 in the second; and either HNRS 105 or HNRS 106 in the third.
 Incoming Honors students must complete the First-Year Sequence unless otherwise discussed with the director of the Honors College.
-By taking the full sequence, students complete the (BCOM) General University Requirement for graduation in addition to the (HUM) and (ACOM)/(BCOM) credits that are attached to the individual courses.

 Fall Quarter